Outsourcing Software Testing: All You Need to Know About the Approach

 software testing outsourcing

 The first milestone on the way to a bug-free app is requirement analysis.
-The name talks pretty much of itself – this is the step, where QAs analyze the product requirements to make sure they are clear and sufficient enough to start the development.
+The name talks pretty much of itself – this is the step where QAs analyze the product requirements to make sure they are clear and sufficient enough to start the development.
+They look at what the software is supposed to do (functional requirements) and how it should perform under various conditions (non-functional requirements).
+The team also spends time brainstorming to get a full grasp of what's needed, figuring out which tests can be automated and which should be done by hand.

 All the planning is done at this stage before the actual software testing takes place.
 The QA team reviews the requirements of the potential products to specify the testing objectives, scope of work, and testing strategies.

-Test cases are an essential artifact in the QA job that outlines:
+Test cases are crucial tools in QA that outline

 This is the stage where the actual testing starts.
 QA engineers run the test cases created in the previous step to detect the software's defects and issues.

 Once the defects were spotted, the QA team couldn't let them go.
-Now the engineers' primary goal is to track the defects, recording each tiny detail of each.
+Now, the engineers' primary goal is to track the defects, recording each tiny detail of the bug.
 Engineers use a defect tracking tool to follow the defects' severity, priority, and reproducing steps.

 Another step will be fixing the defects or the issues spotted during the testing phase.